Professor Peter Whelan

 - Zeynab Malakoutikhah (terrorist financing).

 To date I have supervised three PhD students to completion and have acted as an examiner for a variety of PhD and MA theses, at both home and abroad.
+I have been nominted twice for a Partnership Award for my PhD supervision.

 P. Whelan, Parental Liability in EU Competition Law, Oxford University Press, forthcoming